n0sys/web-crawler-enumerator/README.md

 Input the URLs you want to search and the tool will output for you the parameters, comments and forms found on these Web pages.
 You can choose to use the crawl feature as well to ask the script to do web crawling and discover + search other urls found on the pages you input.

 ## Installation
-For tests, you can clone the repo and run
+Clone the repo then run
 ```
 $ python3 main.py -u URL
 ```